 Logo

-Businesses, non-profit, or even service providers, including freelancers, often have a logo.
+Businesses, non-profits, or even service providers, including freelance marketers, often have a logo.
 Therefore, a logo design is an essential part of one pagers to help the reader understand the source of information.
 If you don’t have a company logo yet, a logo maker tool can help to get one without hassle.

 Tagline